-At Nationwide we make our best effort to locate unclaimed property owners prior to remitting it to the state as required by abandoned property laws.
-If you believe you are the rightful owner of property in Nationwide’s possession or have received a communication from us indicating you have unclaimed property with Nationwide, please refer to the below FAQs to determine what steps you need to take in order to claim this property.
+Do you believe you’re the rightful owner of property in Nationwide’s possession?
+Have you received a communication from us indicating you have unclaimed property with Nationwide?
+If so, please refer to our FAQs to determine what steps you need to take in order to claim this property.

 Each state has unclaimed property laws that require companies to make reasonable efforts to find and notify those to whom they owe property.
 If the company is unsuccessful in locating the property owner, the property is considered abandoned and must be reported and remitted (or “escheated”) to the proper state to be held in trust until it is claimed by the owner.
-There are different dormancy periods for remitting funds to a state, but generally, it is three to five years after contact with the owner has been lost.
+There are different dormancy periods for remitting funds to a state, but generally, it is 3-5 years after the check was issued.

-If you have received a letter from Nationwide Mutual Insurance Company or an affiliate indicating that you have unclaimed property, this means a check or other asset has been issued to you that has not yet been cashed or claimed.
+If you’ve received a letter from Nationwide Mutual Insurance Company or an affiliate indicating that you have unclaimed property, this means a check or other asset has been issued to you that has not yet been cashed or claimed.

-Within the first 6-11 months of the dormancy period, you may receive a courtesy letter from Nationwide requesting you to take action and confirm whether or not funds are due to you.
+Within the first 6-9 months of the dormancy period, you may receive a courtesy letter from Nationwide requesting you to take action and confirm whether funds are due to you.
 Additionally, many states require that a Due Diligence letter is mailed to the property owner in certain circumstances, usually within one year or less of the time funds will be remitted to the state.
 This is Nationwide’s last attempt to contact the customer and is identified by “DD” at the bottom right corner of the letter.
-Click on the below sample letters to verify that the template is the same as the letter you received.
+Open a sample letter to verify that the template is the same as the letter you received:

-- Refund for an insurance policy with Nationwide; or
+- Refund for an insurance policy with Nationwide

-- Claim payment for an insurance policy issued by Nationwide; or
+- Claim payment for an insurance policy issued by Nationwide

-- Annuity, pension, retirement account, or death benefits from Nationwide Financial companies; or
+- Annuity, pension, retirement account, or death benefits from Nationwide Financial companies

 - Trust Assets maintained at Nationwide Trust Company, FSB

-Our (life insurance/annuity/retirement plans) claims department will contact you regarding the actions you will need to carry out to complete the claim process.
-You will need to provide some or all of the following documentation, depending on the circumstances of the claim, state requirements, etc.
+Our (life insurance/annuity/retirement plans) claims department will contact you regarding the actions you need to carry out to complete the claim process.
+You’ll need to provide some or all of the following documentation, depending on the circumstances of the claim and state requirements:

-- Documentation confirming that you are entitled to act on behalf of the beneficiary (i.e., Will, Letter of Administration, Letter of Testamentary)
+- Documentation confirming that you are entitled to act on behalf of the beneficiary, such as a will, letter of administration or letter of testamentary

 - If the funds were issued to a company that is no longer in business, return the letter and provide this information to Nationwide.
 Once Nationwide receives this documentation an internal review will take place to verify that it is appropriate to release the funds.